noopkat/arduboy-electron/README.md

 ## Coming soon

-1. Actual distributions for each platform
-2. Installation instructions for hackers/tinkerers
+1. Installation instructions for hackers/tinkerers
-3. Blog post
+2. Blog post
-4. Install from a URL!
+3. Install from a URL!
-5. Some kind of very simple remote game package manager (!!)
+4. Some kind of very simple remote game package manager (!!)